 What does the teaching exam cover?

-The slides for the teaching exam are available online under a Creative Commons license, and this book has more material for those who want a deeper dive.
+The slides for the teaching exam are available online under a Creative Commons license, and Teaching Tech Together has more for those who want a deeper dive.
 The exam itself is 90 minutes long, during which you will teach a 15-minute demonstration lesson you have developed and then answer questions based on the material linked above.

 What does the tidyverse exam cover?